 Q: How do I get started?

-- https://bestfriends.org/resources/cats-Best Friends is the largest No-Kill Animal Sanctuary in the United States.
-There website is full of great behavior and medical tips.
+- https://bestfriends.org/resources/cats -Best Friends is the largest No-Kill Animal Sanctuary in the United States.
+Their website is full of great behavior and medical tips.